 This two year foundation degree enables you to deliver safe and effective interventions for those with problems due to addiction.
 You’ll gain the skills to plan and deliver treatment for addictive behaviours.
 You will also learn about the latest developments in addictions treatment.

 The course is delivered by Action on Addiction and teaching will take place at the Centre for Addiction Treatment Studies in Warminster.
-Each unit is taught in three, four and five day blocks, so you don’t need to relocate for this course.
-You will benefit from teaching by academic staff and practitioners who are experts in their field.
+Each unit is taught in three, four and five day blocks, so you may not need to relocate for this course.

 You’ll learn from academics and practitioners with expertise in addictions counselling.
-Their research activities feed into undergraduate teaching and contribute to your learning experience.
+Their research activities feed into your teaching learning experience.

 Our graduates have gone on to work as addictions counsellors in both residential and community-based settings.
 They have also worked in related fields such as the prison service, mental health and homelessness.